Gluten Free Peach Cobbler

 - Cut in butter with a pastry blender until coarse crumbs form.

-- Add boiling water and stir just until moistened.
+- Add boiling water and stir just until moistened; add only as much water as needed to moisten the crumbs.

-- (This mixture is very moist.
+- (This mixture is moist.
 It is not like a crumb topping).

 - Dollop topping over top of hot peach mixture.